 There is, in time, a “unison with their acts,” even with those acts of the most ardent and bigoted anthropocentrics.

-For their with to eternally freeze our present form, to achieve an eternal hominid kingdom, is not viable, not possible.
+Their wish to eternally freeze our present form, to achieve an eternal hominid kingdom, is not viable, not possible.
 It is not one of the options we have on the table for futures we get to “pick.”

 At some point, they’ll see: